Brian Wilson: 2005–2025: Continued activity and final years

 In September 2014, Wilson attended the premiere of Bill Pohlad's biopic Love & Mercy at the Toronto International Film Festival.
 He had contributed "One Kind of Love" to the film, which later received a Golden Globe nomination for Best Original Song.
 In October, BBC released a re-recorded version of "God Only Knows" —featuring Wilson, Brian May, Elton John, Jake Bugg, Stevie Wonder, Lorde, and others—to commemorate the launch of BBC Music.
 A week later, he was featured as a guest vocalist on Emile Haynie's single "Falling Apart".
 His cover of Paul McCartney's "Wanderlust" was included on the tribute album The Art of McCartney in November.

-Released in April 2015, No Pier Pressure marked another collaboration between Wilson and Joe Thomas, featuring guest appearances from Jardine, Marks, Chaplin, and others.
-Fans had reacted negatively to the announcement that Wilson would be recording a duets album, prompting a Facebook post—attributed to Wilson—that said, "In my life in music, I've been told too many times not to fuck with the formula, but as an artist it's my job to do that."
-The album reached the U.S. top 30, but critical reaction was mixed due to its adult contemporary arrangements and extensive use of autotune.
-Later that year, Sahanaja was asked if Wilson was reaching the end of his career as a performing artist, responding, "I gotta be honest.
-Each of the past five years I thought to myself, 'Well, this is probably going to be it.